-Here are four safety tips on cutting grass that I encourage my patients to follow — especially those with osteoporosis, osteopenia, low back pain.
+Here are six safety tips on cutting grass that I encourage my patients to follow — especially those with osteoporosis, osteopenia, low back pain.

 - Establish a power position behind the lawnmower.